lingyu001/Pyspark-Stack-Overflow-User-Analysis/README.md

 ## Analysis include:

-1. Explorary Analysis
+1. Explorary Analysis:
 1).
 Post of high reputation users
 2).
 Identify veterans and brief users - sample test data 3).
 Identify veterans and brief users - full data
 4).
 Word2vec Model for synonyms similarity

-2. Classification
+2. Classification:
 predict the tags of a question from its body text.
 Instead of predicting specific tags, we try to predict if a question contains one of the top ten most common tags.